sameervarshney03/Zuno/README.md

-# 🎧 Zuno – Feel the Beat
+# 🎧 Zuno – Feel the Music

 **Zuno** is a custom-built, fully responsive music player web app, designed with passion and built using HTML, CSS, and JavaScript.
 It features a modern UI, smooth playback controls, playlists, and real-time interaction — all without using any external frameworks.